The Developer's Trust

 The Developer's Firewall

-The High Cost of Inauthenticity
+The High Cost of Mistrust

 Authenticity as Utility: The New Standard

-The Uncanny Valley of Demos
+The Uncanny Valley of Developer Demos

 "What we have found has worked really well with developers is less salesy and more educational...
 Because if they find that content useful, then we gain trust and we gain credibility."